2022 ACCESSIBILITY (ADA)OFFICIAL DIRTYBIRD CAMPOUT ADA GUIDE

 ACCESSIBLE VIEWING AREA

-There will be accessible viewing areas made available to ADA patrons who may need to see above the crowd on the main stage.
-To gain access to these areas, please visit the Access Center.
+There will be accessible viewing areas made available to ADA patrons at designated stages.
+To gain access to these areas, please visit us at the Accessibility Services kiosk.

 Accessible Viewing Area Policies:

-Companions may be asked to stand if capacity is reached
+Companions may be asked to stand in the back if capacity is reached.

-Preferred camping locations are available for those with accessibility needs.
-Campsites include close access to paths, entrances, exits, shuttles, accessible restrooms, and accessible showers.
+Accessible camping locations are available for those with accessibility needs.
+Campsites include close access to paths, entrances, exits, accessible restrooms, and accessible showers.

-Accessible camping spots are available on a first come, first served basis.
+Accessible camping spots are available on a first come, first serve basis.
 Registering helps us prepare for your group and plan our accessible camping area.
-To reserve an ADA camping spot, please fill out this form: CLICK HERE FOR ADA CAMPING REGISTRATION
+Limited spots may be available to unregistered guests onsite but are not guaranteed.
+Registration for an ADA camping spot for 2022 will open in July.

 Limited spots will be available to unregistered guests onsite but are not guaranteed.
 You will need a verified ADA placard or license plate to enter the accessible camping area.
 The person to whom the placard or plate is issued to must be present in the vehicle, as a driver or passenger.
 As part of gaining access to accessible camping, identification will be checked to ensure legitimate use.

-Service animals are permitted throughout the festival grounds; however this does not include emotional support animals, therapy animals, or companion animals.
-Only legitimate service animals will be allowed within the festival footprint.
+Service animals are permitted throughout the venue.
+However, this does not include emotional support animals, therapy animals, or companion animals.
 Pets are not allowed and will be turned away.
-Only legitimate service animals that are properly trained and under the proper care of their owners will be provided with the appropriate credentials.
+Only legitimate service animals that are properly trained and under the proper care of their owners will be provided with the appropriate credentials and allowed within the event footprint.

-All service animals must remain by the handler’s side at all times and must be harnessed, leashed, or tethered, unless these devices interfere with the service animal’s work or the individual’s disability prevents using these devices.
-In that case, the individual must maintain control of the animal through voice, signal, or other effective controls.
+All service animals must remain by the handler’s side at all times and must be harnessed, leashed, or tethered.
+If these devices interfere with the service animal’s work or if the handler’s disability prevents the use of these devices, the handler must maintain control of the animal through voice, signal, or other effective controls.

 Service animals must be housebroken and should use the service animal relief area.